Cytnx-dev/Cytnx/docs/source/install.rst

 .. code-block:: shell
     :linenos:

-    $conda create --name cytnx python=3.7
+    $conda create --channel conda-forge --name cytnx python=3.7

 .. note::

     * See :virtualenv:`This page <>` for how to use virtual enviroment in conda.
-    * Use can select the python version you want. we recommend using >=3.7
+    * User can select the python version you want. we recommend using >=3.7

 3. activate enviroment and conda install cytnx: